 New Revised Law on Rentals

-Yesterday , a new Spanish law was published Ley 21/2018, on urgent measures to do with rentals, which comes into force today December 19.
+At the end of 2018, we wrote to advise that a new Spanish law was published Ley 21/2018, on urgent measures to do with rentals, which comes into force December 19 2018.
+Now Pedro Sánchez of PSOE has updated this with a new law Ley 7/2019, which came into force March 6th 2019.

-Until now we already had the existence of several laws in force, now there is a 5th one.
-And this law clearly favours the tenants, as these new regulations are intended to reinforce longer-term tenants’ rights.
+This modifies the previous six laws.
+Once again, this law clearly favours the tenants, as these new regulations are intended to reinforce longer-term tenants’ rights.

-As a result, this area of rental law is important to study carefully, when there is a problem, as it needs a lawyer who is aware that there are “five contractual periods” in force with rules for housing leases, depending on the dates of the contracts!
+When there is a problem, it needs a lawyer who is aware that there are now many contractual periods in force with rules for housing leases, depending on the dates of the contracts.
 Otherwise when it comes to a Court case the client could find themselves with a problem.
 We are very experienced in this area.
+The new law only applies to contracts signed from March 6th 2019.

 So what does this new Spanish Rental law actually say?
 Well, some important points.